 Unless, of course, we’ve got something unique to bring to the project.
 Maybe we’re a dentist too.
 Or have written a few hundred dental posts, which were published on leading dental blogs.
 In that case, we’ve got more room to set the price, since we’re clearly better than most of the alternatives.

 This is particularly true for clients where the cost of failure is especially high.
-For example, one PR agency paid a content writer 4 X the market rate due to their expertise in a specific industry.
-This was due to trouble with the client: a run of bad content from the last writer had almost gotten the agency fired, so the expense was justified.
+For example, one PR agency paid a me 4 X the market rate due to my expertise in a specific industry.
+This was due to trouble with the client: a run of bad content from the last writer had almost gotten the agency fired.
+The real goal here wasn’t just write articles… it was salvage a damaged client relationship.
+Which is worth a lot more.

 Which leads us to our next point…